hector4213/CineAssignment/README.md

 ### Styling

 TailwindCSS is a utility first CSS framework.
 If you you are familiar with your CSS properties, then you can use TailwindCSS just fine.
 It makes prototyping and getting an MVP looking polished in a short amount of time.
 This was a personal choice as I enjoy the use of tailwind and its CSS utility classes.
-One thing I would have done in regards to Tailwind styling is to use the @apply directive to clean up the components.

 ## Reflections / Looking back

 Looking back, I was focused on getting this project done as fast as I could, but sometimes life gets in the way and my time is limited.
 With this in mind, I read the documentation for the api, and was searching for a parameter for pagination in the docs.
 So i went ahead and used the next and prev properties of the response to pagination, because hey, its right there so why not use it.
 Ideally I should have used the url parameter instead with the fetch call.
+In addition, I could refactor the CharacterCard to smaller components for easier readability.

 ## Testing